×

 Jointly developed by the World Medical Association (WMA), the International Committee of Military Medicine (ICM), The International Council of Nurses (ICN), the International Pharmaceutical Federation (FIP), and the IRC, this document contains an overview of ethical principles of health care applicable in times of armed conflict and other emergencies.
 The principles are divided into three categories: general principles, relationships with patients, and protection of healthcare personnel.

 Institutional Health Care in Danger Strategy.
-Protecting Health Care from Violence and Attacks in Situations of Armed Conflict and other Emergencies (2020).
+Protecting Health Care from Violence and Attacks in Situations of Armed Conflict and Other Emergencies (2020).
 International Committee of the Red Cross.

-Developed by ‘Health Care in Danger’ (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), and the ICRC, this document sets out the organization’s strategy to protect health care from violence and attacks in situations of armed conflict and other emergencies.
+Developed by Health Care in Danger (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), and the ICRC, this document sets out the organization’s strategy to protect health care from violence and attacks in situations of armed conflict and other emergencies.
 In doing so, it sets out its overarching vision and context, its desired strategic direction, and implementation strategies, including influencing and coalition building.

-The Implementation of Rules Protecting the Provision of Health Care in Armed Conflicts and other Emergencies (2017).
+The Implementation of Rules Protecting the Provision of Health Care in Armed Conflicts and Other Emergencies (2017).
 International Committee of the Red Cross.

-This ICRC report draws upon the recommendations that emerged from a workshop jointly run by ICRC, the Belgian Intermenstrual Commission for Humanitarian Law, and the Belgian Red Cross, which looked at concrete domestic legislative measures that can be established to implement the existing international legal framework for protecting the provision of and access to health care in armed conflicts and other emergencies.
+This ICRC report draws upon the recommendations that emerged from a workshop jointly ran by ICRC, the Belgian Intermenstrual Commission for Humanitarian Law, and the Belgian Red Cross, which looked at concrete domestic legislative measures that can be established to implement the existing international legal framework for protecting the provision of and access to health care in armed conflicts and other emergencies.
 Accordingly, this document serves as a practical tool to support States in their efforts to develop effective domestic legal frameworks, implementation measures, and appropriate sanctions to uphold their international obligations in this space.

 Ambulance and Pre-Hospital Services in Risk Situations (2015).
 International Committee of the Red Cross.

-Developed by ‘Health Care in Danger’ (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this publication summarizes the most significant results of the expert workshop on ambulance and pre-hospital services in risk situations (jointly organized by the ICRC and Mexican Red cross).
+Developed by Health Care in Danger (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this publication summarizes the most significant results of the expert workshop on ambulance and pre-hospital services in risk situations (jointly organized by the ICRC and Mexican Red Cross).
 This workshop focused on understanding the concrete challenges healthcare personnel faced when providing ambulance and pre-hospital services in risky situations.

 Ensuring the Preparedness and Security of Health-Care Facilities in Armed Conflict and other Emergencies (2015).
 International Committee of the Red Cross.

-Developed by ‘Health Care in Danger’ (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this publication provides an overview of issues relevant to the security of healthcare facilities located in contexts prone to, or during, armed conflict and other emergencies.
+Developed by Health Care in Danger (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this publication provides an overview of issues relevant to the security of healthcare facilities located in contexts prone to, or during, armed conflict and other emergencies.
 It promotes key preventive measures for consideration during the early stages of designing a healthcare facility to increase its resilience to all kinds of major risks and presents general recommendations about measures to enhance the preparedness and security of healthcare facilities to mitigate the risk of disruption in healthcare delivery.

 Domestic Normative Frameworks for the Protection of Health Care (2015).
 International Committee of the Red Cross.

-Developed by ‘Health Care in Danger’ (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this report summarizes the results of research on domestic legislative and regulatory measures that could be established by States to implement the existing international legal framework for protecting the provision of and access to, health care in armed conflicts and other emergencies.
+Developed by Health Care in Danger (a multidisciplinary initiative of the International Red Cross and Red Crescent Movement), this report summarizes the results of research on domestic legislative and regulatory measures that could be established by States to implement the existing international legal framework for protecting the provision of and access to, health care in armed conflicts and other emergencies.
 Accordingly, this document serves as a practical tool to support States in their efforts to discharge their obligations in terms of implementation of the international legal framework for protecting the provision of health care and guaranteeing more effective protection of healthcare services.

 Letter Dated 18 August 2016 from the Secretary-General Addressed to the President of the Security Council (2016).
 United Nations.